Google Cloud Platform Free Tier

-Google Compute Engine and Google Cloud Storage are eligible for Always Free in us-east1, us-west1, and us-central1 regions.
+Compute Engine and Cloud Storage are eligible for Always Free in us-east1, us-west1, and us-central1 regions.
 The usage limits are for all three regions combined.
-For example, for a month of Google Cloud Storage usage, you can use 5 GB of Regional Storage in us-central1 or 2 GB in us-central1 and 3 GB in us-west1.
+For example, for a month of Cloud Storage usage, you can use 5 GB of Regional Storage in us-central1 or 2 GB in us-central1 and 3 GB in us-west1.

 Does Always Free expire?

 The offer does not expire, but Google reserves the right to change the offering, including changing or eliminating usage limits, subject to 30 days advance notice.